 Administrator- Amy Hammond

-Symphony of Joliet is another large for-profit nursing center that operates on a short staff and the quality of care provided has suffered.
-The home has 214 beds that qualify for Medicare and Medicaid payments and its larger population stretches its small staff beyond its means.
-One of the most nefarious offenses committed by this facility is that it has made it difficult for residents and family members to view the results of the home’s latest health inspections.
+The Symphony Care Network facility is another large for-profit nursing center that operates on a short staff, and the quality of care provided has suffered.
+The Symphony of Joliet home has 214 beds that qualify for Medicare and Medicaid Services, and its larger population stretches its small staff beyond its means.
+One of the most nefarious offenses committed by this facility is that it has made it difficult for residents and family members to view the results of the home's latest health inspections.

-Even if you have carefully vetted the nursing facility you’ve chosen for your loved one, it is important to be mindful of the signs that he or she may be suffering from neglect or abuse.
-Following are symptoms of the problems that are specifically common to the Joliet area.
+Even if you have carefully vetted the nursing facility you've chosen for your loved one, it is crucial to be mindful of the signs that he or she may be suffering from neglect or abuse.
+The following are symptoms of the problems that are specifically common to the Joliet area.

 - Infections and disease.
 Many of the homes in Joliet have been cited over concerns resulting from insufficient measures to prevent the spread of infectious diseases.
-If your loved one contracts an infection, it is important to investigate whether the facility he or she is residing in has a history of poor prevention measures.
+If your loved one contracts an infection, it is essential to investigate whether the facility he or she is residing in has a history of inadequate prevention measures.

 - Trips and falls due to environmental hazards.
 Highly trafficked areas in each resident's living area or where he or she may be inclined to walk need to be free of obstacles and environmental hazards such as wet floors.
 Falls often result in broken bones and deep bruising, which are more serious injuries for the elderly and infirm, as they do not heal as quickly.
 Additionally, fractured hips are linked to permanent loss of mobility and premature death.

 - Failure to screen new hires.
-It is of critical importance that any worker who is responsible for providing care to patients is properly vetted and cleared prior to employment.
+It is of critical importance that any worker who is responsible for providing care to patients is appropriately vetted and cleared before employment.
 If this step is not taken, those with questionable records can be allowed to care for your loved one, which may result in abuse.

 - Malnutrition and dehydration.
-Lack of proper nutrition or dehydration can result from poor meal planning, the failure of staff members to deliver food to every resident and failing to provide assistance to those who cannot eat or drink of their own power.
+Lack of proper nutrition or dehydration can result from poor meal planning, the failure of staff members to deliver food to every resident, and failing to assist those who cannot eat or drink without assistance.

-Nursing home abuse has become a sensitive topic over the last ten years.
+Elder home abuse has become a sensitive topic over the last ten years.
 The number of reported incidents of neglect or abuse has skyrocketed.
-If you suspect that your loved one is being mistreated at a Joliet, Illinois facility, it is important that you do not hesitate to investigate the situation and remove him or her from the harmful environment.
-Families who are unsure of how to transition their loved ones from an abusive facility into the hands of qualified caregivers can find the answers they seek by speaking with a Joliet nursing home attorney.
+If you suspect that your loved one is being mistreated at a Joliet, Illinois facility, you mustn't hesitate to investigate the situation and remove him or her from the harmful environment.
+Families who are unsure of how to transition their loved ones from an abusive facility into the hands of qualified caregivers can find the answers they seek by speaking with a Cook County elder abuse attorney.

-The Illinois nursing home abuse team at Rosenfeld Injury Lawyers LLC does not work solely on taking our clients’ cases to court, but also on making sure that they are able to find relief for their loved ones.
+The Illinois long-term care facility abuse team at Rosenfeld Injury Lawyers LLC does not work solely on taking our clients' cases to court, but also on making sure that they can find relief for their loved ones.
 We will help you find a nursing facility that will treat your loved one with dignity and respect and fight hard for justice so that those responsible for his or her injuries will be held into account.
 The compensation we have won for hundreds of clients in similar situations has helped them afford treatment of the injuries suffered from abuse or neglect as well as the transition into a better home.

-Contact us today to arrange a free consultation with one of our Joliet nursing home lawyers to learn more about your legal rights and your options if you should seek compensation.
-We wish to be able to provide our services to anyone who needs them so we will not require any payments upfront and if we are unable to secure compensation on behalf of your loved one, our services will be absolutely free of charge.A Brief History of Joliet, Illinois
+Contact us today to arrange a free consultation with one of our DuPage County elder abuse lawyers to learn more about your legal rights and your options if you should seek compensation.
+We wish to be able to provide our services to anyone who needs them, so we will not require any payments upfront, and if we are unable to secure compensation on behalf of your loved one, our services will be free of charge.A Brief History of Joliet, Illinois

-One of the first structures of renown constructed in the town was the National Hotel and its opening in 1837 made the city attractive for would be settlers because it served as the social center where residents would gather for parties and planned events.
+One of the first structures of renown constructed in the town was the National Hotel, and its opening in 1837 made the city attractive for would-be settlers because it served as the social center where residents would gather for parties and planned events.
 The courthouse was built the next year and doubled as a church until the city built a superior courthouse in 1848.
-It was also in this year that the Illinois and Michigan canal was completed.
-This brought industry, commerce and a population boom to Joliet as the canal allowed the city to access a greater network of waterways via the Des Plaines and DuPage Rivers.
+It was also in this year that the Illinois and Michigan Canal was completed.
+The emerging commerce brought industry and a population boom to Joliet as the canal allowed the city to access a more significant network of waterways via the Des Plaines and DuPage Rivers.

-The local population decided to change the name of the city to Joliet in 1845 and its rival state, Romeo, would eventually come to be known as Romeoville.
-In 1852, Joliet became a city due to the efforts of its first Mayor, Cornelius Cohenhoven Van Horne for whom the Van Horne Bridge is now named.
-Mills, factories and quarries began to appear in great numbers throughout the city due to its vicinity to two major rivers and a rich deposit of limestone between Joliet and its rival, Romeoville.
+The local population decided to change the name of the city to Joliet in 1845, and its rival state, Romeo, would eventually come to be known as Romeoville.
+In 1852, Joliet became a city due to the efforts of its first Mayor, Cornelius Cohenhoven Van Horne, for whom the Van Horne Bridge is now named.
+Mills, factories, and quarries began to appear in high numbers throughout the city due to its vicinity to two major rivers and a rich deposit of limestone between Joliet and its rival, Romeoville.

 The railroad tycoon, Jacob A. Henry, built a luxurious mansion out of the limestone mined from his own quarry that contained forty rooms.
-The architecture has been classified as one of the truest and most accurate examples of the Renaissance Revival Period and the home was turned into a museum which still welcomes visitors to this day.
+The architecture has been classified as one of the most authentic and most accurate examples of the Renaissance Revival Period, and the home was turned into a museum that still welcomes visitors to this day.

-Joliet soon became a steel city following the discovery of large minable coal deposits.
+Joliet soon became a steel city following the discovery of sizeable minable coal deposits.
 In 1912 the Joliet Union Station was constructed to make it easier to transport the multitudinous goods the city produced and to invite travelers from afar.
-The station included the Grand Ballroom, which was tailored for the specific purpose of serving the needs of traveling businessmen and visitors.
+The station included the Grand Ballroom, which was tailored for the specific purpose of serving the needs of traveling business people and visitors.
 Joliet Union Station gained inclusion on the National Register of Historic Places.

 As happened to many of the steel cities of renown, Joliet went through a period of economic hardship in the middle of the 20th century.
 The city reached its most dire state in 1983 when its unemployment had exceeded 26%.
 Joliet has since diversified its economy but remains a far more attractive place to live than to work.
 Many of the newer residents work outside of the city for companies located in surrounding suburbs.Landmarks and Tourism

-Joliet is also home to the Chicagoland Speedway and the Route 66 Speedway.
-The Chicagoland Speedway is home to NASCAR events which draw commerce to the city each year.
+The city is also home to the Chicagoland Speedway and Route 66 Speedway.
+The Chicagoland Speedway is home to NASCAR events, which draw commerce to the city each year.
 The Route 66 Visitors Center is a popular attraction and honors the famous Route 66, which was one of the first highways to span the entire continental United States.

-The Rialto Square Theatre gained renown as the favorite hangout for gangster, Al Capone and has been the location for the filming of several feature films.
+The Rialto Square Theatre gained renown as the favorite hangout for the gangster Al Capone and has been the location for the filming of several feature films.
 Down the street from the theatre is the Joliet Area Historical Museum.Economy and Demographics

-Joliet’s economy was heavily driven by manufacturing and mining throughout its early development and many of its jobs disappeared during the 1900s.
-The city has still been able to recover completely from the economic collapse, but many of its residents are employed elsewhere.
-The healthcare and gambling industries provide the most jobs at the moment and the University of St. Francis and Joliet Junior College both draw additional jobs and create opportunities for those seeking them.
+The city's economy was heavily driven by manufacturing and mining throughout its early development, and many of its jobs disappeared during the 1900s.
+The city has still been able to recover entirely from the economic collapse, but many of its residents are employed elsewhere.
+The healthcare and gambling industries provide the most jobs at the moment, and the University of St. Francis and Joliet Junior College both draw additional jobs and create opportunities for those seeking them.

 The city is predominantly white, but has large segments of African-Americans and Latinos, producing a diverse ethnic and cultural backdrop to the city.

-Our attorneys regularly file nursing home negligence lawsuits in Will County on behalf of individuals and families.
-To discuss your case with one of our Joliet nursing home attorneys contact our office here or call anytime.
+Our home abuse attorneys regularly file nursing home negligence lawsuits in Will County on behalf of individuals and families.
+To discuss your case with one of our Illinois home neglect attorneys, contact our office here or call anytime.